-Does a Heat Pump Replace a Furnace?
+Does A Heat Pump Replace A Furnace?

 If you’re looking for a simple “yes” or no” answer to this question, you might be disappointed.